jnnrgd/jnnrgd/README.md

-## Ahoy, sailor of the digital sees!
+## Ahoy, sailor of the digital seas!
 Avast!
 If you’re seeking to join forces on a new quest, I’m ready to set sail.
 Below lie the vessels and maps of my coding adventures—let’s chart new courses together if our stars align! ___Arrr!___

 <details>